flyck/Flyck/README.md

 I'm a cloud-native developer based in Germany.

-I focus on backend and have a background in system engineering.
+I focus on backend and have a background in systems engineering.

 Building > Maintaining